 A hard inquiry, or a "hard pull," occurs when you apply for a new line of credit, such as a credit card or loan.
 It means that a creditor has requested to look at your credit file to determine how much risk you pose as a borrower.

-Hard inquiries show up on your credit report and will affect your credit score.
+Hard inquiries show up on your credit report and can affect your credit score.
 So it's important to understand when they happen, how they'll impact you and why it's best to keep them to a minimum.
 Here's what you need to know about hard inquiries.

 What Are Inquiries on Your Credit Report?

 Anytime you seek credit from a lender or credit card issuer, that organization will want to see your track record as a borrower.
 You can check your credit report before applying for new credit to get an understanding of what they'll see on your report.
 Your past and current financial behavior, such as payment history and balances on loans and credit cards, helps lenders decide whether to work with you.

 Lenders could interpret several missed bill payments, for instance, as a sign that you're likely to miss a payment again in the future.
 That could lead to you getting denied for a loan or being charged higher interest rates.
 To get the information it needs, the lender must request your credit file from the credit bureaus, and that results in a hard inquiry.
 That inquiry, in turn, will appear on your credit report.

 How Do Hard Inquiries Affect Your Credit Score?

 Hard inquiries have a negative impact on your credit score, in the short term at least.
 While a hard inquiry will stay on your credit report for two years, it will usually only impact your credit for up to a year, and usually by less than five points.
 Too many hard inquiries in a short time could make it look like you're seeking loans and credit cards that you may not be able to pay back.